Jump into a 4WD and blaze a trail of your own

 Take a tour

-Or if you still want to hire your own 4WD but prefer to drive in a group, then tag along with one of the city’s off-roading clubs like Emirates Offroaders (emiratesoffroaders.com) and ALMOST 4x4 (almost4x4.com).
-Both organisations are staffed by welcoming residents who can introduce you to the nitty gritty of off-roading, Dubai style with regular day trips.
+Prefer to drive in a group? then tag along with one of the city’s off-roading clubs like Emirates Offroaders that have welcoming members who can introduce you to the nitty-gritty of off-roading.

-Alternatively, if you want a more DIY experience, head out of Dubai in your car or 4WD along the E44 (Dubai-Hatta Road) and after around 45 minutes, you’ll find several quad bike and buggy rental companies on either side of the road.
-Expect to pay around AED300 to rent a quad bike for one hour, and AED500 for sand buggies.
-If you don’t have access to a car to get you there it will cost around AED100 in a taxi to get to the jumping off point.
+Alternatively, if you want a more DIY experience, head out of Dubai in your car or 4WD along E44 (Dubai-Hatta Road) and after around 45 minutes, you’ll find several quad bike and buggy rental companies on either side of the road.
+Pay around AED300 to rent a quad bike for one hour, and AED500 for sand buggies.
+If you don’t have a car to get there, get into a taxi, for around AED100 and get to the jumping off point.